 1. Almond Butter

-Tahini can be replaced with the commonly accessible and canine-friendly peanut butter.
+Tahini can be replaced with commonly accessible and canine-friendly peanut butter.
 Choose natural peanut butter without salt, sugar, or artificial sweeteners added.
-Check the ingredient list carefully to be sure xylitol, which is hazardous to dogs, is absent.
+Check the ingredient list carefully to ensure xylitol, which is hazardous to dogs, is absent.

 2. Sunflower Seeds’ Butter